 Since we were a party of three traveling together we were paired with another party of three.
 When just my daughter and I traveled, we were actually seated with two other families.
 While it’s not a big deal and we’re happy to make new friends, it just took us by surprise.
 We’ve eaten at Biergarten in Epcot before, so the idea of eating with strangers is not totally new.
 But we’re giving you this heads up so you don’t have an awkward first meeting.
 As a side note, if you are paired up with another family for dinner seating, you will be with them for the entire duration of your Disney Cruise.
 So be nice, get to know them.
 Hakuna Matata.

 If you’d prefer to dine alone, however, you can always request a private table.
 Disney Cruise Line does not guarantee that they will provide you with a private table, but they will accommodate you if they can.
-You can dot his by emailing them, or by stopping by guest services while on the cruise.
+You can do this by requesting a private table in the Disney Cruise Line app or your account on their website.
+You can also stop by guest services while on the cruise.

 Tips for Excursions on a Disney Cruise Line vacation